zine-eddine303/obsidian-notes/Study Notes/IELTS/Writing/Task 1/Tips.md

 		- When you mention the topic (like in this case it's "foreign direct investment"), if you really know a synonym of it then use it, if not, DON'T. You are not obliged to know these topics

 2. **Overview** (1)
-	- The position of this paragraph doesn't matter, it could be the second paragraph or any other postion
+	- The position of this paragraph doesn't matter, it could be the second paragraph or any other position
 	- Always starts with "Overall,"
 	- Look at the data and report from 2 to 4 of the most important features without reporting any specific data
 	- Don't mention any values from any of the axis (in order to eleminate details)